 - Time: date +”%l:%M”

 - Display text: echo + text

 These are just a few basic examples of the kinds of commands you can enter into GeekTool.
-A more comprehensive list can be found at the official repository of Geeklets (although it has been a while since more were added) or on the GeekTool subreddit.
+A more comprehensive list can be found at the official repository of Geeklets [note: link no longer working] or on the GeekTool subreddit.

 If you want to display the way text looks, just click the button that says Click here to set font % color.
 It will open a Microsoft Word-like toolbar for changing the font, the size, the color, and much more.

 Image places an empty shell which you can fill with an image of your choice.
 It also has an easy, one-click option to display a random image from the directory.
 You can change the refresh rate to whatever length you want so it cycles through images at a specific interval.